 The District is required to establish a budgetary system and an approved annual budget for the General Fund.
 Annual budgets are adopted on a basis consistent with accounting principles generally accepted in the United States of America.
 All annual appropriations lapse at the fiscal year end.
 The legal level of budgetary control is at the fund level.
-Any budget amendments that increase the aggregate budgeted appropriations, at the fund level, must be approved by the Board of Supervisors.
+Any budget amendments that exceed \$10,000 or 10% of the original appropriation amount for a line item at the fund level, must be approved by the Board of Supervisors.
+Budget amendments not meeting that threshold may be authorized by the District's Treasurer or the District Manager, in accordance with the appropriation resolution of the District.